Illuminati: New World Order: Card types

 Group cards represent the power elite in charge of the named organization.
-There are two main types of Group: Organizations and Resources.
+There are two main types of Groups: Organizations and Resources.

-Organizations are identified by their overall red color scheme (border and/or title).
-There are three main types of Organization: regular Organizations, People, and Places.
-They all feature Power, Resistance, Special Abilities, Alignments, Attributes, and Control Arrows (an inward arrow, and 0–3 outward arrows).
-Just like their Illuminati masters, Organizations can launch and defend against a variety of attacks.
-Provided that the attacking Organization has a free, outward-pointing Control Arrow, players can increase the size of their Power Structure via successful Attacks to Control, a mathematically determined method employed whenever a player wants to capture an Organization from their own hand, or from a rival player's Power Structure.
+Organizations are identified by their red color scheme (border and/or title).
+There are three main types of Organizations: regular Organizations, People, and Places.
+They all feature Power, Resistance, Special Abilities, Alignments, Attributes, and Control Arrows (an inward arrow and 0–3 outward arrows).
+Like their Illuminati masters, Organizations can launch and defend against various attacks.
+Provided that the attacking Organization has a free, outward-pointing Control Arrow, players can increase the size of their Power Structure via successful Attacks to Control, a mathematically determined method employed whenever a player wants to capture an Organization from their hand or a rival player's Power Structure.
 Unless the attack is Privileged (only the target and attacker can be involved), all players can aid or undermine the attack.
-Attacks to Destroy follow a similar game mechanic, but result in the Organization's removal from the Power Structure, after which they are immediately discarded.
-The outcome of all Attacks are determined by a dice roll.
-Other ways to introduce Organizations to the Power Structure involve Plots, or spending Action Tokens to bring Groups into play, or by using free moves, each at appropriate times during the play cycle.
+Attacks to Destroy follow a similar game mechanic but result in the Organization's removal from the Power Structure, after which they are immediately discarded.
+A dice roll determines the outcome of all Attacks.
+Other ways to introduce Organizations to the Power Structure involve Plots, spending Action Tokens to bring Groups into play, or using free moves at appropriate times during the play cycle.

 Resources represent the custodians of a variety of objects, ranging from gadgets to artefacts (such as The Shroud of Turin, Flying Saucers, and ELIZA).
 They are identified by their overall purple color scheme (border and/or title).
-Resources are introduced into play by spending Action Tokens, or by using free moves during appropriate moments in the play cycle.
-They go alongside the Power Structure of the player's Illuminati, and bestow a useful Special Ability or similar.
+Resources are introduced into play by spending Action Tokens or by using free moves during appropriate moments in the play cycle.
+They go alongside the Power Structure of the player's Illuminati and bestow a valid Special Ability or something similar.